SAP/jenkins-library/documentation/docs/steps/mtaBuild.md

 # mtaBuild

 ## Description
 Executes the SAP Multitarget Application Archive Builder to create an mtar archive of the application.
+The path relative to the workspace root is exposed via property `mtarFilePath` in the common pipeline environment.

 Before doing this, validates that SAP Multitarget Application Archive Builder exists and the version is compatible.